Physics

 The minor program

 The minor in physics requires 15 credits of Physics and Astronomy courses.
-It must consist of the physics introductory sequence, plus 9 credits of physics courses at or above the 100 level.
-No more than one course required in a student’s major program can be counted towards the number of credits for the physics minor.
-To account for this and to ensure a coherent intellectual theme, the program for an individual student is designed in consultation with and approved by the physics department chair.
-For the purpose of this minor, the physics introductory sequence consists of PHY 10 or PHY 11, PHY 13 or PHY 21, PHY 12, PHY 22, and PHY 31, or equivalent courses.
+These must include PHY 031, plus at least 6 credit hours at the 100 level or above.
+No more than one course required for a student’s major program can be counted towards the number of credits for the physics minor.
+The minor program must be approved by the physics department chair or undergraduate advisor to ensure a coherent intellectual theme.
 Examples of course sequences for the minor program can be found on the Physics Department WebSite.

 For Graduate Students